 There is also the option of using an ATM in Australia to withdraw AUD – but this should only be a temporary solution.
 See here for details of ATM Charges Abroad .

 We also did a recent comparison on the cost of buying US Dollars in Ireland

 Bank of Ireland give pretty good free worldwide multitrip travel insurance with their Platinum Credit Card .
 You just need to pay for at least 50% of the trip with the BOI card to be eligible.

 Bank of Ireland also provide a free basic travel insurance policy with their Student Credit Card.
 It still covers up to €1 million in medical expenses and €1000 for cancellations.
-It is valid for trips of up to 120 days – which is good for students on a long trip during the summer holidays.
+It is valid for trips of up to 120 days – which is good for students / backpackers on a longer trips .